 - Make sure there’s clear and safe access to your electricity meter and switchboard which could be located inside or outside your home.
 (See below for the difference between a meter and a switchboard).

-- If we are unable to access your meter and switchboard because of a locked gate, an unrestrained pet or because the meter and/or switchboard are inside, we will need you to be home at your scheduled reservation time.
+- If we are unable to access your meter and switchboard because of a locked gate, an unrestrained pet, safety reasons or because the meter and/or switchboard are inside, we will need you to be home at your scheduled reservation time.